-Miller Trek is a 6 mile lightly trafficked loop trail located near Young Harris, GA that features beautiful wild flowers and is rated as difficult.
+Miller Trek is a 6 mile lightly trafficked loop trail located near Young Harris, Georgia that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 This trek starts at Brasstown Valley Resort moving into one of our national Forrest's in north east Georgia.